OmarBagdadi/Conference-Room-Booking-API/README.md

   - Download from [docker.com](https://www.docker.com/products/docker-desktop)
 - **Git** (to clone the repo)

-That's it!
-No need to install Node.js, npm, or PostgreSQL — everything runs in containers.
+No need to install Node.js, npm, or PostgreSQL everything runs in containers.

 ## Quick Start